Ahshan-Haquc/Ahshan-Haquc/README.md

 ```

 - Full Stack Developer with hands-on experience building production-level SaaS & multi-tenant applications and deployed in Linux based **VPS using Docker & CI/CD**.
-- Currently working as a **Junior Frontend Developer at Softvence IT Ltd**
+- Currently working as a **Junior Full Stack Developer at Softvence IT Ltd**
 - Active Competitive Programmer on **Codeforces** with 1212 (**Pupil**) rating

 ---